functionally/mantis/ReadMe.md

 It can also generate scripts, compute script addresses, and compute the fingerprint of a token.

+## Installation

+This packages uses the [`haskell.nix`](https://input-output-hk.github.io/haskell.nix/) build system.
+Simply clone this repository and execute the build command:

+	nix-build -A mantis.components.exes.mantis -o build

+The executable result will be in `./build/bin/mantis`.

+### Development environment

+Due to quirks in how [`haskell.nix`](https://input-output-hk.github.io/haskell.nix/) and [`cabal.project`](https://cabal.readthedocs.io/en/3.4/cabal-project.html) interact, the following procedure needs to be followed to create a development environment for compiling `mantis`:

+1. Run `nix-shell`.
+This takes a while to build unless you set `withHoogle = false` in [shell.nix](shell.nix).
+2. Temporarily comment-out the `source-repository-package` lines in [cabal.project](cabal.project).
+3. Run `cabal build`, `hoogle`, or other development tools defined in [shell.nix](shell.nix).

 ## Command-line options

 	$ mantis --help